 Following the formal walk, youth activities will be presented at Kirk Park in an expanded event format in which non-profit community organizations are invited to participate, distributing information about their health and youth programs and services.
-To sign up as a community partner, go to https://forms.office.com/r/SZ5rHPPhL9.
-Volunteer and sponsorship opportunities are also available.
+To sign up as a volunteer, go to https://forms.office.com/r/JGMgNxFXva.

 The event, which concludes at 2 p.m., honors Winston Gaskin, an African-American Syracuse resident, pharmacist, Army veteran and community leader who passed away in 2009.
 The Gaskin Walk is also dedicated to raising awareness about a variety of health issues and promoting healthy lifestyles.